madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 I say this in part because our data becomes entangled with others.
-But also because, as Dawn showed us, our data has meaning when it is contextualized in communities, compared to others, and also has power when it is aggregated.
+But also because, as Dawn showed us, our data has meaning when it is contextualized in communities, compared to others.
+And also has power when it is aggregated.

 And so, **insistence on atomistic autonomy disempowers individuals** - if we solely focus on empowering people on the individual scale, then we